-Quite an impressive literature has now been issued on the estimation and regularization of tensor fields, especially in the context of Diffusion Tensor Imaging (DTI) [Basser et al., 1994, Bihan et al., 2001, Westin et al., 2002].
-Most of the works dealing with the geometric nature of the tensors has been perform for the discontinuitypreserving regularization of the tensor fields using Partial Differential Equations (PDE) (see [Coulon et al., 2004] for a recent review).
-For instance, [Coulon et al., 2004] anisotropically restores the principal direction of the tensor, and uses the this regularized directions map as an input for the anisotropic regularization of the eigenvalues.
-A quite similar idea is adopted in [Tschumperlé, 2002], where a spectral decomposition $W(x) = U(x).D(x).U(x)^{T}$ of the tensor field is performed at each points to independently regularize the eigenvalues and eigenvectors (orientations).
+Quite an impressive literature has now been issued on the estimation and regularization of tensor fields, especially in the context of Diffusion Tensor Imaging (DTI) [Basser et al., 1994, Le Bihan et al., 2001, Westin et al., 2002].
+Most of the works dealing with the geometric nature of the tensors has been performed for the discontinuity-preserving regularization of the tensor fields using Partial Differential Equations (PDEs).
+For instance, [Coulon et al., 2004] anisotropically restores the principal direction of the tensor, and uses this regularized directions map as an input for the anisotropic regularization of the eigenvalues.
+A quite similar idea is adopted in [Tschumperlé, 2002], where a spectral decomposition W(x) = $U(x) D(x) U(x)^{T}$ of the tensor field is performed at each points to independently regularize the eigenvalues and eigenvectors (orientations).
 This approach requires an additional reorientation step of the rotation matrices due to the non-uniqueness of the decomposition (each eigenvector is defined up its sign and there may be joint permutations of the eigenvectors and eigenvalues) in order to avoid the creation of artificial discontinuities.
 Another problem arises when two or more eigenvalues become equal: a whole subspace of unit eigenvectors is possible, and even a re-orientation becomes difficult.
-An intrinsic integration scheme for PDE that uses the exponential map has been added in [Chefd'hotel et al., 2002], and allows to perform PDE evolution on the considered manifold without re-projections.
+An intrinsic integration scheme for PDEs that uses the exponential map has been added in [Chefd'hotel et al., 2002], and allows to perform PDEs evolution on the considered manifold without re-projections.
 In essence, this is an infinitesimal version of the intrinsic gradient descent technique on manifolds we introduced in [Pennec, 1996, Pennec, 1999] for the computation of the mean.